 Sec.
-26-20. - Off-Premise Signs.
+26-20. - Off-premises signs.

-The regulation of off-premise signs is intended to enhance and protect community character and image by minimizing visual blight and pollution, and to minimize traffic safety hazards due to diversion of the driver's attention and blockage of sight distances.
-Off-premise sign regulations address the location, size, height and related characteristics of such signs.

-- 1. Area and Height Limitations: No off-premise sign may be erected or maintained of a greater surface area than three hundred (300) square feet for each side of such sign.
+- (a) Off-premises advertising.
+The regulation of off-premises signs is intended to enhance and protect community character and image by minimizing visual blight and pollution, and to minimize traffic safety hazards due to diversion of the driver's attention and blockage of sight distances.
+Off-premises sign regulations address the location, size, height and related characteristics of such signs. - (1) Area and height limitations.
+No off-premises sign may be erected or maintained of a greater surface area than three hundred (300) square feet for each side of such sign.
 The top of the sign shall be no more than twenty-five (25) feet above the ground and the bottom of the sign shall be at least ten (10) feet above the ground.
-Double faced off-premise sign structures (i.e., structures having back-to-back faces) and V-type structures having only one face visible to traffic proceeding from any given direction on a street or highway shall be considered as one off-premise sign. - 2.
-Location: Static and digital off-premise signs may be erected only in the Industrial District.
-No off-premise sign may be erected or maintained within fifty (50) feet of street lines at any street intersection and shall have a minimum setback from the front property line of twenty-five (25) feet.
-No off-premise sign shall be installed or placed on top of, cantilevered or otherwise suspended above the roof of any building. - 3.
-Spacing: Off-premise signs shall be located no closer to one another than five hundred (500) feet. - 4.
-Illumination: An off-premise sign may be illuminated, provided such illumination is concentrated on the surface of the sign and is so located as to avoid glare or reflection onto any portion of an adjacent street or highway, into the path of oncoming vehicles, or on any adjacent premises.
-In no event shall any off-premise sign have flashing or intermittent lights, nor shall the lights be permitted to rotate or oscillate.

-5. Digital Off-Premise Signs:
+Double-faced off-premises sign structures (i.e., structures having back-to-back faces) and V-type structures having only one (1) face visible to traffic proceeding from any given direction on a street or highway shall be considered as one (1) offpremises sign.